mastermindg/trac-docker-ubuntu/README.md

         before creating the database.

-## Wants More Secure

-This container image is powered by [Apache Web Server](https://httpd.apache.org/).
-You can make your own customizations (such as adding TLS etc.) in `./trac.conf` and map to `/etc/apache2/sites-available/trac.conf` when starting a container.
+This can be run off of a mount to persist the data:

 ```
-$ docker run -d -p 8123:8123 -v ./trac.conf:/etc/apache2/sites-available/trac.conf --name my_trac stephenhsu/trac
+docker run -d --name trac -p 80:80 -v /home/me/trac:/trac -e TRAC_PROJECT_NAME=custom_name mastermindg/trac-ubuntu
 ```

 # Reference